 Two Main Reasons Why Dogs Eat Poop

 There are lots of reasons why a dog may eat poop.
 They may eat their own faeces or the faeces of other dogs or other animals.
-Faeces must appear attractive to a dog they decide to eat it.
+Faeces must smell attractive to a dog before they decide to eat it.
 But there are two main reason they eat poop.

 Most Dog Poop Contains Undigested Food

-Firstly, the digestive system is unable to break it down and absorb processed food.
+Firstly, the digestive system is unable to break down and absorb all the processed food.
 Therefore it remains largely undigested.

 When a dog eats processed food, undigested parts of it reach the large bowel where most of the beneficial bowel flora (probiotics, 'friendly' bacteria) live.
 They attempt to digest and break down this undigested food, releasing noxious gases (flatulence) as they do.

 When you add Pet Plus to dog food, you are adding the missing digestive enzymes.
-This will enable the dog food to be digested, absorbed and utilized in the gut, reducing flatulence.
-The dog's poo won't end up containing anything like as much attractive nutrition!
+This will enable the dog food to be digested, absorbed and utilized in the gut, nourishing the dog and reducing flatulence.
+The dog's pooh won't end up containing anything like as much attractive nutrition!

 Secondly, dogs fed on a processed food diet will not be able to access nutrients and micronutrients efficiently.
 So they'll be hungry for these essential ingredients.